JustinCBates/wsl-and-docker-desktop-manager/docs/spec.md

 Additions that deviate from these placement rules require your sign-off.

+## Development guide rails

+See `docs/AI_Guiderails.md` for the full development guide rails and placement rules.

 ## Design mode — current decisions and confirmed `src/` layout

 This section captures the current, agreed-upon design decisions made during the design phase.
 It documents the confirmed `src/` directory layout, the order of work (what will be wired first), and the hard constraints the team agreed to during design mode.